THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 – Ondansetron (RX pill)

 – Scopolamine (RX pill)

 – Promethazine (RX suppository)

 – ReliefBand Motion Sickness Band (OTC electrical device)

 I put together a detailed inventory of our offshore sailing medical kit.

 Or, you can download a .csv here.

 I censored this list a bit, but our real inventory has a column for uses and directions, as well as the location where we can find each item.
 In addition, in the medical bag, everything is separated out by type of medication.
-OTC ointments is in one pocket, prescriptions in another, excursion kit in the top, most accessible part, etc. Our list also has expiration information, so that we can easily determine which items have expired and need replacing.
+OTC ointments are in one pocket, prescriptions in another, excursion kit in the top, most accessible part, etc. Our list also has expiration information, so that we can easily determine which items have expired and need replacing.
 The inventory will be kept near our medical kit, for easy access in an emergency.

 |60 cc Cath Tip Syringe||https://amzn.to/34uvHb9|

 |Alcohol Prep Pads||https://amzn.to/2LvCjxi|